Do you want the good news or bad news … no wait, actually it’s not bad news, it’s simply the truth.

 The most important thing to remember is you must be consistent long-term.
 Implement these steps and you will see changes within a few weeks, but don’t let that allow you to get lazy!

 Keep your foot on the gas, and you will see BIG changes in a few months.

 If you have any questions or need any help at all reaching your fat loss goals, please never hesitate to reach out!

 We have a fully staffed team of NASM Certified Personal Trainers and NASM Fitness Nutrition Specialists that will help you for free!
-They are available Monday thru Friday 6 am to 10 pm CST at 1-800-409-9732 … or anytime via email at CustomerService@1stPhorm.com!
+They are available Monday through Sunday from 6 AM to 10 PM Central at 1-800-409-9732 … or anytime via email at CustomerService@1stPhorm.com!